Guwahati police seize contraband drugs worth Rs 14 cr, nabs accused

-New Delhi [India], December 14 (ANI): Guwahati city police on Tuesday night arrested a person and seized a large quantity of contraband drugs worth more than Rs 14 crore.
+Guwahati (Assam) [India], December 14 (ANI): Guwahati police on Wedneday arrested a person and seized contraband drugs worth more than Rs 14 crore from his possession.

 The accused has been identified as Mirajaul Islam.

+Partha Sarathi Mahanta, Joint Commissioner of Police said, "We have recovered and seized 50,000 Yaba tablets and 200 grams of Heroin from the ambulance.
+The market value of the seized drugs is estimated at around Rs 14.10 crore."

-According to police, based on secret information a team of Guwahati city police led by Joint Commissioner of Police Partha Sarathi Mahanta and ADCP Kalyan Pathak conducted an operation and recovered 50,000 Yaba tablets and 200 grams of Heroin from an ambulance.
+According to the police, based on a tip-off, a team of Guwahati city police led by Joint Commissioner of Police Partha Sarathi Mahanta and ADCP Kalyan Pathak conducted an operation.
+It recovered 50,000 Yaba tablets and 200 grams of Heroin from an ambulance.

 "The ambulance bearing registration number MN-03C-0037 was coming from Manipur," Joint Commissioner of Police Partha Sarathi Mahanta told ANI.